What Is 80 Of 40

 Applying the Concept in Real Scenarios

 Now that we understand the numbers, let’s explore how this concept applies in real-life situations.
-Imagine you are managing a budget and need to allocate funds.
+Still, imagine you are managing a budget and need to allocate funds.
 Suppose your total budget is 40 units, and you want to allocate 80 units for a specific project.
 This scenario might seem impossible at first, but it highlights the importance of understanding ratios and proportions.

 The Role of Percentages